Adams220/My-Repo/README.md

 <br>

 - Steps to create Contact page was taken from [W3Schools](https://www.w3schools.com)
-- Images and videos were taken from pexels [Pexels](https://www.pexels.com)
+- Images and videos were taken from [Pexels](https://www.pexels.com)
 - Icons where taken from [Font Awesome](https://fontawesome.com)